shopware/meteor/docs/docs/guide/1_getting-started/installation.md

 </manifest>
 ```

 In your new HTML file you need inject a JS file.
-This file can use the Admin Extension SDK via CDN or if you want to use a build tools then you
+This file can use the Meteor Admin SDK via CDN or if you want to use a build tools then you
 can use the NPM package.

 ### Plugin: